GawainTheCoder/profile-matcher-script/README.md

 - Take a sample of ~20 profiles with known ground truth.
 - Run once and compute precision@1 manually.
 - If false positives are high: raise `--accept-threshold` or require ≥3 unique signals for High confidence (already enforced), and keep the must-have role gate ON.
-- If recall is low: add 1–2 more attribute-pair queries, allow last-initial lock to bypass the must-have role gate, or enable `--llm-rerank` and slightly lower `--llm-keep-threshold`.
+- If recall is low: add 1–2 more attribute-pair queries, allow last-initial lock to bypass the must-have role gate, or run the standalone LLM selection step on the SERP output and experiment with a slightly lower keep threshold (e.g., 0.5–0.55).

 ## Input CSV schema (required columns)